mistricky/Classifier/README.md

 ## Usage

-Create auth under the `src/configs` for set information of user.
+Create `auth.ts` under the `src/configs` for set information of user.

 Example :